Code-Institute-Submissions/ms4-siopa-fia/README.md

     <p><img src="readme_materials/colors.jpg"></p>

 -   ### Typography
-    -   The Cutive Mono font is the logo font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-I chose this as I believe it has a modern feel and reflects the style of the remainder of the site.
+    -   The Cutive Mono font is the logo font used throughout the whole website for headers, navbar categories and dropdown list items partnered with "Monteserrat" font for the bulk text/paragraph use.
+Sans Serif was the fallback font in case for any reason the font isn't being imported into the site correctly.
+I chose these fonts as I felt it fit well with the 'eco' theme of the business without overstyling the site with flambouyancy.
+I believe it has a modern feel, both fonts stand out and fit well throughout the site.

     ![image](https://res.cloudinary.com/elerel/image/upload/v1628189312/cutivemono_taxx12.png)